 The Bank of Lithuania remunerates credit institutions for the reserve maintenance at the marginal interest rate applied for main refinancing operations settled in the reserves maintenance period.

-Rules for the calculation of the credit institution reserve base and amount approved by Resolution No 03-168 of the Board of the Bank of Lithuania of 23 September 2014 (in Lithuanian) .
+Rules for the calculation of the minimum reserve requirements approved by resolution No 03-86 of the Board of the Bank of Lithuania of 25 May 2021 (in Lithuanian).